 What is included in the registration?

-The Appenninica is a full-service race and as such includes: a marked course and professional timing system for prologue and 7 stages, accommodation for 8 nights, all breakfasts, lunches, and dinners, a minimum of 3 feed zones and water points for each stage, secured bike parking, a farewell party in Bagno di Romagna and much more!
+The Appenninica is a full-service race and as such includes: a marked course and professional timing system for 7 stages, accommodation for 7 nights, all breakfasts, lunches, and dinners, a minimum of 2 feed zones and water points for each stage, secured bike parking, a farewell dinner party and much more!
 Click HERE to go to the Riders Services webpage.
-Inclusions for Appenninica4 are listed here.

 Where do I find cancellations and refund policies?